google/capirca/doc/generators/gce.md

 * _source-address::_ one or more source address tokens.
 * _source-exclude::_ exclude one or more address tokens from the specified source-address.
 * _source-port::_ one or more service definition tokens.
+* _source-service-accounts::_ A service account that the term applies to.
 * _source-tag::_ Tag name used for source filtering.
 * _target-service-accounts::_ A service account that may make network connections.